Remember not the former things, nor consider the things of old. – Isaiah 43:8

 Yes, it (more…)

-Many people were happy to bid good riddance to 2016.
+Many people were happy to bid good riddance to previous year.
 It was a year of great tension, trial, loss and division.
-And now that it’s behind us, it’s important we don’t spend 2017 looking in the rearview mirror.
-It’s time to move (more…)
+And now that it’s behind us, it’s important we don’t spend the new one looking in the rearview mirror.
+It’s time (more…)

 Rejoice always. – 1 Thessalonians 5:16

 For the Chinese, 2016 will be the year of the red fire monkey.
 For me, it will be the year of joy.

 Compassion has challenged Christian bloggers to come up with a one-word theme for the coming year.
 To be honest, aside from some encouraging strides in my relationship with my father, 2015 wasn’t such a great (more…)

 Search me, God, and know my heart; test me and know my concerns. – Psalm 139:23